 On or before December 31 of each year, (name of person) will renew the Firm/Entity ALTA forms license on www.ALTA.org.
 Proof of current ALTA forms license is attached as Exhibit 3.

-NOTE: All of the above dates will be entered into Principle/Attorney(s) (name of person’s) Outlook calendar. (name of person) will confirm with (name of person) that the procedure is timely followed or will perform task in (name of person)’s absence.
+NOTE: All of the above dates will be entered into Principal/Attorney(s) (name of person’s) Outlook calendar. (name of person) will confirm with (name of person) that the procedure is timely followed or will perform task in (name of person)’s absence.

 BEST PRACTICE NO. 2